Crocodile babies emerging from eggs

 The Reproduction Cycle Begins Again

-The hatchlings live in groups called pods and are aggressively guarded by their mothers for the first two years.
-Even under this protection, nearly eighty percent of hatchlings fall victim to predators such as birds, raccoons, snakes, and even other alligators.
-[10] By year six, they will have reached maturity, but their sexual maturity develops in relation to their size.
-Both males and females reach sexual maturity when they reach six feet in length, usually between 10-12.
-[11] At this time, the mating ritual begins again.
+The hatchlings, living in groups called pods, are fiercely guarded by their mothers for the first two years of their lives.
+Despite this protection, nearly eighty percent of hatchlings fall prey to predators such as birds, raccoons, snakes, and even other alligators.
+This underscores the harsh realities of the alligator world.
+By year six, they will have reached maturity, but their sexual maturity develops in relation to their size.
+Both males and females reach sexual maturity when they reach a length of six feet, usually between 10 and 12 years old.
+At this time, the mating ritual begins again.